Aathish04/ImaJedit/README.md

 # ImaJedit
-A simple Java based image editor - written for the UCS2213-OOPS Mini Project
+A simple Java based image editor - written for the UCS2213-OOPS Mini Project at SSN College of Engineering.